webrcade/webrcade-docs/docs/apps/emulators/2600/index.md

 | Show Pause Screen<br>(Alternate 3)        | ![](../../../assets/images/controller/Xbox Series X/XboxSeriesX_LT.png){: class="control"} &nbsp;and&nbsp; ![](../../../assets/images/controller/Xbox Series X/XboxSeriesX_Left_Stick_Click.png){: class="control"} | Hold down the __Left Trigger__ and click (press down) on the __Left Thumbstick__. |
 | Show Pause Screen<br>(Alternate 4)        | ![](../../../assets/images/controller/Xbox Series X/XboxSeriesX_LT.png){: class="control"} &nbsp;and&nbsp; ![](../../../assets/images/controller/Xbox Series X/XboxSeriesX_Right_Stick_Click.png){: class="control"} | Hold down the __Left Trigger__ and click (press down) on the __Right Thumbstick__. |

+### Paddle Support

+The Atari 2600 emulator supports paddle input via the left analog stick on gamepads.

+The [Feed Editor](../../../editor/index.md) attempts to automatically detect and configure paddle-based games when they are added.
+However, you can also specify these settings via the game's [Item Editor](../../../editor/dialogs/item-dialog.md) or via the [Atari 2600 Feed Properties](#feed).

 ## Feed

 This section details how Atari 2600 application instances can be added to feeds.

 ### Type

-The type name for the Atari 2600 application is `javatari`.
+The type name for the Atari 2600 application is `retro-stella`.

 !!! note
     The alias `2600` also currently maps to this application.
 In the future, the `2600` alias may be mapped